 The notes are subordinated and, as a result, the payment of the principal, any premium and interest on the notes, including amounts payable on any redemption or repurchase, are subordinate to the prior payment in full, in cash or other payment satisfactory to holders of senior debt, of all of our senior debt to the extent provided in the indenture.
 The notes are also effectively subordinated to any debt or other liabilities of our subsidiaries, which means that our right to receive assets of any of these subsidiaries in a liquidation is only to the extent that the claims of these subsidiaries' creditors have been satisfied.
 This subsidiary debt may also contain covenants that limit the ability of the applicable subsidiary to pay dividends to us.
 As of December 31, 2001, we had no senior debt, \$81.6 million of other subordinated debt and the aggregate amount of indebtedness and other liabilities of our subsidiaries was approximately \$10.6 million (excluding intercompany liabilities).
 As part of the acquisition of Aera Japan Ltd., Advanced Energy assumed approximately \$34 million of senior debt.
-The subordinated debt.
+The subordination provisions in the notes are similar to but operate independently of the subordination and default provisions in our other subordinated debt.
 The holders of these notes share equal priority in right of payment with the holders of our other subordinated debt, meaning that neither of the debt is subordinated to the other debt in the case of a default.
 The maturity of these notes is before the maturity of our other subordinated debt.